yenaing-oo/teachreach/docs/Retrospective.md

 **For Work-flow:**

  Bad:
  - We started late
  - should set up time line
  - some works delated

 **For Group communication:**
  Good:
  - group could response
  Bad:
  - Need more communication

 **For Branching strategy:**
  Bad:
  - The branch/merge is messy and confused
  - Not familiar with git control (when to commit, pull, push)

 **For User story planning:**
  Bad:
  - the user story is too large to complete

 **For Code quality:**
  Bad:
  - Some program is not applicable to other program due to DSO.

 **Overall**

  Good:
  - We did our best and contributed:D

-Bad;
+ Bad
  - We need better work planning, communiation.